Area prep football roundup: Parkston topples No. 2 Groton Area...

 Bridgewater-Emery/Ethan 17, Sioux Valley 14

-BRIDGEWATER — In a battle between two of the top teams in Class 11B, Bridgewater-Emery/Ethan topped Sioux Valley, the running game boosted the Seahawks to a 17-14 win over Sioux Valley Thursday in prep football action.
+BRIDGEWATER — In a battle between two of the top teams in Class 11B, Bridgewater-Emery/Ethan topped Sioux Valley 17-14 on Thursday in prep football action.

 For Sioux Valley, Matt Larson had 68 yards rushing on 12 carries and Alec Bultje had 119 yards passing on 10-of-19 attempts.
 Nick Strasburg had 74 yards receiving on five catches.
 Larson had a game-high 16 tackles, Brennan Stoltenberg had 13 stops and Nick Strasburg had 10 tackles.